secarrel/Bike_Park_ecommerce/TESTING.md

 |                                   | 1280 x 800    | [welcome](docs/responsiveness-ftbp/desktop/Laptop-2-1280x800-welcome.png) | ✅ Pass    |
 |                                   | 1280 x 800    | [orders](docs/responsiveness-ftbp/desktop/Laptop-2-1280x800-your-orders.png) | ✅ Pass    |

-#### Main things to note from responsiveness of the site:
+#### Main things to note from the responsiveness of the site:
-I used Bootstrap for the majority of the responsiveness which really sped up the process and ensured consistent breakpoints were used on all elements.
-I also did some work to make the tables responsive without losing functionlaity or hiding important daa.
-This was quite challenging as there is a lot of data to display in the tables, but i opted to merge some table columns' data on smaller screens, which was quite affective.
+I used Bootstrap for the majority of the responsiveness which sped up the process and ensured consistent breakpoints were used on all elements.
+I also did some work to make the tables responsive without losing functionality or hiding important data.
+This was quite challenging as there was a lot of data to display in the tables, but I opted to merge some table columns' data on smaller screens, which was quite effective.

 ## Bugs